-Before Vermeer settled on his now-famous interiors, he experimented with a number of motifs and styles.
-He painted two Biblical themes (one lost), two motifs drawn form Classical mythology (another lost work) and one "bordello" scene which belonged to popular genre in the 1620s and 1630s.
-After these tentative forays, he approached the "modern" mode which consisted in painting with the utmost fidelity a few, discreet figures set in well-to-do contemporary interiors, the first of which is the Maid Asleep.
+Before Vermeer settled on painting principally his now-famous interiors, he experimented with a number of motifs and styles.
+He painted two Biblical themes (one lost), two motifs drawn from classical mythology (another lost work) and one bordello scene which belonged to popular genre in the 1620s and 1630s.
+After these forays, he approached the so-called "modern" mode which consisted in painting with the utmost fidelity a few, discreet figures set in well-to-do contemporary interiors, the first of which is the Maid Asleep.

-Many genre paintings drew on familiar sayings or illustrated books like Jacob Cats' immensely popular Houwelijk (On Marriage), which was first published in 1625 and sold, according to contemporary estimates, some 50,000 copies.
+Many genre paintings drew on familiar sayings or illustrated books, such as Jacob Cats' immensely popular Houwelijk (On Marriage), which was first published in 1625 and sold, according to contemporary estimates, some 50,000 copies.
 It gave advice on the proper comportment of women from girlhood to widowhood and death.

 Emblem books were another popular form of "wisdom literature" that advised on the proper conduct of all aspects of life, from love and childbearing to economic, social, and religious responsibility.
 These books encapsulated a concept with an illustration and pithy slogan, amplified by an accompanying poem.

-Seymour Slive sought to explain the picture as a kind of warning against the excesses of drink pointing out the over-turned roemer and the half-full wineglass.
+Seymour Slive sought to explain the picture as a kind of warning against the excesses of drink pointing out the over-turned römer, or Roemer glass, and the half-full wineglass perched on the table.
 Slive downplayed the importance of the Cupid which hangs above the girl's head.
-Madlyn Millner Kahr on the other hand saw the painting to symbolize disillusioned and disappointed love, hence the maids dejected posture.
+Madlyn Millner Kahr, on the other hand, saw the painting to symbolize disillusioned and disappointed love, hence the maid's dejected posture.

-Peter L. Donhauser, instead, saw key to the work in a small detail.
-At the center of the painting, the near edge of the open door is interrupted in what appears to be the ring of a key.
-Visual and literary sources of the period link keys with domestic responsibility, duty, and fidelity, implying the privilege of access and closely associated with housewives and housemaids.
+Peter L. Donhauser, instead, saw the key to the work in a small detail.
+At the center of the painting, the near edge of the open door, is what appears to be the ring of a key.
+Visual and literary sources of the period link keys with the concepts of domestic responsibility, duty, and fidelity, implying the privilege of access and closely associated with housewives and housemaids.
 Keys also had a sexual connotation, alluding either to lustful behavior or to female virginity.
 The key was additionally used by Nicolaes Maes, Samuel von Hoogstraten, and Jan Steen as a metaphor for significance, a literal clavis interpretandi, intended to draw attention to a particular detail crucial to the understanding of a picture; and Vermeer could well have employed the motif in a similar manner.

 In the early part of the 17th century, genre paintings tended to have clear allegorical content.
-Such works warned of the vanities of worldly pleasures, the dangers of vice, the perils of drink and smoke, the laxness of an old woman or a sloth of a maid.
-Genre painting served both to reflect and define ideals about the family, love, courtship, duty, and other aspects of life.
+They warned of the vanity of worldly pleasure, the dangers of vice, the perils of drink and smoke, the laxness of an old woman or a sloth of a maid.
+Genre painting served both to reflect upon and define ideals about the family, love, courtship, duty, and other aspects of life.
 By mid-century, most genre pictures had become less obviously didactic.

 A key to understanding the girl's attitude was once founded on the catalogue description of the 1696 sale of the painting as "a drunken, sleeping maid at a table."
 In fact, on the table before her lies not one but two glasses and a wine jug.
 Originally, there were also some grape leaves to the left-hand side of the still life later eliminated by the artist.
-A small wine-glass stands almost empty within the girl's reach while an overturned glass at the near side of the table beside the white wine jug is a roemer of the kind used by men.
-Today, neither of them is immediately apparent.
-Perhaps the woman's glass was deliberately concealed but the overturned roemer has been obscured by overzealous cleaning.
+A small wine-glass stands almost empty within the girl's reach while an overturned glass at the near side of the table beside the white wine jug is a römer glass of the kind used by men.
+Today, neither glass is immediately apparent.
+Perhaps the woman's glass was deliberately concealed but the overturned römer has been obfuscated by time or incautious cleaning.

-During the course of the painting process, Vermeer strongly revised his initial concept of the work which, as Arthur Wheelock put it, consisted in relating two isolated "vignettes."
+During the course of the painting process, Vermeer revised his initial concept which, as Arthur K. Wheelock Jr. put it, consisted in relating two isolated "vignettes."

-X-radiographs demonstrate that Vermeer had more of a story to tell and had included a dog in the doorway which stared at a standing gentleman sporting a broad-rimmed hat in farthest reaches the back room.
-Furthermore, grape leaves lay over the fruit of the present-day still life and the chair in the foreground was eventually added to diminish visual access to the far room.
+X-radiographs demonstrate that the artist initially had more of a story to tell and had included a dog in the doorway that stared at a standing gentleman sporting a broad-rimmed hat in farthest reaches the back room.
+Furthermore, grape leaves lay over the fruit of the present-day still life, and the chair in the foreground was eventually added to diminish visual access to the far room.

-Such compositional and iconographic revisions are an important characteristic of Vermeer's slow, meditative painting process.
-His incessant search for the most balanced and effective image possible finds few equals among European artists.
+Such compositional and iconographic revisions are an important characteristic of Vermeer's slow, meditative manner of working.

-Ascribing precise iconographic meaning to a painting by Vermeer has often proved vexing, the Girl Asleep being a perfect example.
+For even the savviest art historians ascribing a precise iconographic meaning to a painting by Vermeer has often proved vexing, the Girl Asleep being a perfect example.
 In some cases even the social identity of the sitters themselves has been questioned.
-Although many critics have described the figure as a drunken maid, Arthur Wheelock believes that she may have been a mistress due to her refined dress.
+Although many critics have described the figure as a drunken maid, Arthur K. Wheelock Jr. believes that rather than a lowly maid she may have been a mistress, due to her refined dress.
 Consequentially, she does not represent a slothful maid but a young upper-class woman distraught by questions of love.

 However, such an elegant dress does not necessarily rule out her being a maid.
 Overdressed maids had become a predicament in the Netherlands.
 An Amsterdam regulation of 1681 forbade household servants from wearing silk garments and jewelry like those donned by Vermeer's young woman.
 In popular literature, maids were often cast as a threat to the security of the home, the center of Dutch life.
 Maids were frequently the subject of contemporary plays and popular writing.
 As Simon Schama wrote, in the 17th-century maids were "indisputably regarded as the most dangerous women of all..."